-In the July edition of Darkroom Underground, we have an amazing group of talented photographers that share inspiring prints from their portfolios and interesting articles on creative and technical subjects.
+In the July edition of Darkroom Underground, we have an amazing group of talented photographers that share inspiring images from their portfolios and interesting articles on creative and technical subjects.

 "In the mid-1960s I started doing photography to record what I saw on backpack trips in California’s Sierra Nevada Mountains.
 It was a hobby that turned into a profession in late 1970, but it’s still a hobby for me because I derive so much pleasure from it, and I do it for the love of it."

 Portfolio - 6 B&W Silver Gelatin Prints: Sierra Wave Cloud; Fallen Sequoias; Circular Chimney, Antelope Canyon; Lay Brothers' Refectory, Fountains Abbey; Les Baux Quarry; Arni Marble Quarry

 Article - Defining Personal Vision In Photography: Using Concept and Craft & Portfolio Images

 "How do you define yourself in the photographic world?
 Are you a process photographer?
 A conceptual artist?
 Or an artist that blends both craft and concept?